 FRIENDS of Great Salt Lake is excited to announce the winners of the 2020 Doyle W. Stephens Scholarships.
 Molly Blakowski, Utah State University Department of Watershed Sciences, for her project Historical trends in dust emissions from the shrinking Great Salt Lake and projections for human and environmental exposure risks, and Melissa Cobo, Utah State University, for her project Effects of Desiccation on Carbon Fluxes in the Great Salt Lake.

-FRIENDS of Great Salt Lake established the Doyle W. Stephens scholarship to celebrate Stephens' remarkable scientific contributions toward understanding the Great Salt Lake Ecosystem.
-This scholarship provides support to undergraduate or graduate students engaged in new or on-going research that focuses on Great Salt Lake and its ecosystem.
-For 2018, FRIENDS will award one $1,000 scholarship.
+FRIENDS of Great Salt Lake established the Doyle W. Stephens Research Program to celebrate Stephens' remarkable scientific contributions toward understanding the Great Salt Lake Ecosystem.
+This scholarship provides support to undergraduate and graduate students engaged in new or on-going research that focuses on Great Salt Lake and its ecosystem.

 Eligibility: Applicants must be undergraduate or graduate students currently enrolled at an accredited college or university.
 Individuals who have previously received this award are not eligible.
 The award may be used to support laboratory or field research, attendance at professional meetings, or other activities that further the understanding or protection of the Great Salt Lake ecosystem.
 Research located anywhere in the Great Salt Lake watershed can qualify for this award.
 We will consider projects from any academic field (for instance: ecology, biology, chemistry, physics, geography, geology, urban planning, social sciences, communications, education, economics, tourism, engineering, etc.).